 - You may mix various types of intact aerosol cans (different products) in the same container.

 - All standard Universal Waste Management regulations (accumulation times, record keeping) are also in place under the new rule.

 - Puncturing of aerosol cans is allowed if the emptied cans are recycled, not disposed of.

 - Residues from the puncturing need to be managed as Hazardous Waste if applicable.

 - The rule also addresses types of aerosol puncturing devices, operation of puncturing devices, residue management, documentation, and training requirements.

 Individual State adoption will be the key factor for implementation of the rule.
 As you may imagine, many Universal Waste shipments cross state lines.
 For interstate shipments, both the state where the Aerosols are “generated” and the state where they are shipped for management must have adopted the rule in order for Aerosols to be managed as Universal Waste.
 The rule immediately became effective in the federally run states of Alaska and Iowa.
 New Jersey and Pennsylvania were early adopters of the rule.
 California, Colorado, Minnesota, New Mexico, Ohio, and Utah already considered aerosols to be universal waste and are allowed, under the Aerosol Can Rule, to keep these programs in lieu of adoption.
-Therefore, as of September 2020 the rule is in effect in all states EXCEPT for WA, NV, WI, AR, VA, MT, WY, SD, NE, KS, TX, MO, LA, MS, ME, VT, NH, MA, MD and DC.
+As of December 2021, the rule is in effect in all states EXCEPT for WA, NV, WI, AR, VA, MT, WY, SD, NE, KS, TX, MO, LA, MS, ME, VT, NH, MA, MD and DC.